app2scale/hdmr-opt/README.md

 Example script: `python src/functions.py camel3_2d`

+### Module: `functions_forecast.py`

+Contains optimize_helper function which uses the xgboost library to do regression on transactions.csv

+optimize_helper is used to optimize the number of transactions on future dates and return Mean Absolute Percentage Error.
+You only need to specify learning rate and the subsample parameters.

 ### Module: `main.py`

 `main.py` computes the global minimum points of given function with parameters.
 The outputs are status reports and HDMR plots.
 You can also use adaptive hdmr by setting adaptive parameter.